 - → Campus events calendar.
-It lists all manner of happenings - some virtual, some in person.
-It also has a Groups feature, where students can explore areas of interest.
+It lists all manner of happenings some virtual, some in person.
+It also has a Groups feature, where students can explore areas of interest. - → Staff members at the ALANA Cultural Center, Center for Leadership and Student Involvement, Office of LGBTQ+ Initiatives, Max A. Shacknai Center for Outreach, Volunteerism, and Education, Shaw Wellness Institute, and Office of the Chaplains would be more than happy to connect them with active students in their areas of interest. - → Community Leaders and Orientation Links can provide great advice about clubs and activities.

-- → Get Involved.
-Through this online platform, students can learn more about Colgate's more than 150 student organizations and upcoming campus events and programs.

-- → Staff members at the ALANA Cultural

-Center, Center for Leadership and Student

-Involvement, Office of LGBTQ+ Initiatives,

-Max A. Shacknai Center for Outreach,

-Volunteerism, and Education, Shaw Wellness

-Institute, and Office of the Chaplains would be more than happy to connect them with active students in their areas of interest.

-- → Community Leaders and Orientation Links can provide great advice about clubs and activities.
 These more experienced students are trained to help students find resources and activities of interest.